jianwen-android/notes-sst-/History/A. Cold War in Europe/A.3 How did the East & West battle over the Cold War.md

 - to counter NATO
 	- USSR signed a mutual defence treaty with her Eastern European satellites
 	- Military complement to Cominform & Comecon
-	- H/w, it was seen as an attempt by the USSR to strengthen hold over satellite states
+	- H/w, it was seen as an attempt by the USSR to strengthen hold over satellite states #question h/w?